robbi5/add-to-sonos-queue/README.md

 Permissions
 -----------
 * `https://api.soundcloud.com/*` - connection to the soundcloud api to get track information
-* `http://*/MediaRenderer/AVTransport/Control` - needed for sending the soundcloud track to your sonos
+* `http://*/MediaRenderer/AVTransport/Control` - needed for sending the track to your sonos
 * `http://*/xml/device_description.xml` - needed to test if the entered player ip is a sonos device
 * `declarativeContent` - triggers the visibility of the button only on soundcloud.com
-* `activeTab` - reads the soundcloud track url if the button was clicked
+* `activeTab` - reads the track url if the button was clicked

 Ideas
 -----